 - Aim for flat packaging.
 The flatter you can make your bags, the more freezer space you will save.
 Avoid non-standard steak shapes, as they can lead to inefficient storage.

 - Remove excess air.
 Roll your bag to squeeze the air out before placing your steak in the freezer.
 Alternatively, consider investing in a vacuum sealer.
-This handy device lets you wrap steaks tightly, maximizing freshness and space efficiency.
+This handy device lets you wrap steak tightly, maximizing freshness and space efficiency.

 - Label bags accurately.
 Before placing them in the freezer, mark each bag with the date and type of steak.
 This helps to keep track of your inventory and ensures you use older steaks first.